© Diego Cervo/Shutterstock.com

-Sellers sometimes drag their feet on little details that make a big difference, Wiren says.
+Sellers sometimes procrastinate on little details that make a big difference, Wiren says.

 He can't count the number of clients who asked, "Does it really matter if we have the carpets cleaned or take the family photos off the wall?"

-Sellers should put themselves in the shoes of prospective buyers -- and try to see the house for the first time, he says.
+Sellers should put themselves in the shoes of prospective buyers -- and try to see the home for the first time, he says.

 The home should be kept showroom-ready.

 "It's a regular occurrence that I walk into a home with a buyer" and find "beds unmade and underwear on the floor," Wiren says.
 In spite of an appointment, "I don't see a home that's ready."

 What the agent wishes you knew: A mess leaves an impression that's "hard for a buyer to overcome," Wiren says.